a-patel/LiteXCache/README.md

 ### nuget

-Run the nuget command for installing the client as `Install-Package LiteX.Cache`
+Run the nuget command for installing the client as, `Install-Package LiteX.Cache`
+`Install-Package LiteX.Cache.Redis`

 ## Usage